 - guides the committee’s discussion of applications;

-- manages the committee’s time efficiently, so that applications can be adequately discussed;
+- manages the committee’s time efficiently together with the program officer, so that applications can be adequately discussed;

 - ensures that the committee’s final recommendations accurately reflect the consensus of its members;